AdityaPatadiya/healthcare_backend_with_UI/README.md

 `DELETE /api/mappings/<id>/` - Remove a doctor from a patient.

+## 5. Refresh Token API
+`POST /api/token/refresh` - Assign new token to the user.

 ## How to run the project?
 Follow the step-by-step process to download and successfully run this project: